ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ### Avoid jQuery

-FastBoot relies on [`Ember.ApplicationInstance`](http://emberjs.com/api/classes/Ember.ApplicationInstance.html) to execute your Ember applicaiton on the server. jQuery is [disabled](https://github.com/emberjs/ember.js/blob/v2.7.0/packages/ember-application/lib/system/application-instance.js#L370) by default for these instances because most of jQuery depends on having full DOM access.
+FastBoot relies on [`Ember.ApplicationInstance`](http://emberjs.com/api/classes/Ember.ApplicationInstance.html) to execute your Ember application on the server. jQuery is [disabled](https://github.com/emberjs/ember.js/blob/v2.7.0/packages/ember-application/lib/system/application-instance.js#L370) by default for these instances because most of jQuery depends on having full DOM access.

 ### Use `ember-network` for XHR requests